jexxa-projects/Jexxa/README.md

 Jexxa is a lightweight framework to implement business applications based on a [ports and adapters](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) architecture.

 Goal of this framework is to support the development of _durable_ business applications as good as possible.
 Therefore, Jexxa stresses the following aspects in particular:
-*   Explicitly represent binding between driving adapters and application core so that they can be exchanged individually.
+*   Explicitly represent binding between driving adapters and ports so that they can be exchanged individually.
-*   Simplify implementation of application specific driven adapters by providing strategies with well-defined APIs.
+*   Simplify implementation of driven adapters by providing strategies with well-defined APIs.
-*   Write unit tests without a mock framework so that they not only test but also _explain_ a specific use case.
+*   Write unit tests so that they not only test but also _explain_ domain specific use cases.

 To achieve these goals, Jexxa provides following features:
 *   Dependency injection without any framework specific @Annotations.